Xi Sigma Pi: History

-After its foundation on 24 November 1908 at the University of Washington, Xi Sigma Pi remained a local chapter until 1915, when discussion and a new constitution led to an opening for national expansion.
-The Beta chapter was founded at Michigan State in 1916, followed by the University of Maine in 1917, thus spanning the nation.
+It remained a local organization until 1915 when discussion and a new constitution led to an opening for national expansion.
+The Beta chapter was founded at Michigan State University in 1916, followed by the University of Maine in 1917.
 Over 40 chapters have now been established.

-The Society of Xi Sigma Pi was admitted to membership in the Association of College Honor Societies in 1965, temporarily dropped membership in the late 1990s, but was reinstated at the 2017 ACHS convention.
+Xi Sigma Pi was admitted to the Association of College Honor Societies in 1965, temporarily dropped membership in the late 1990s, and was reinstated at the 2017 ACHS convention.
+In 1991, the society had 24,000 initiates, 42 active chapters, and one inactive chapter.